josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 Code regions are special types of comments that the script editor understands as foldable regions.
-This means that after writing code region comments, you can collapse and expand the region by clicking the arrow that appears at the left of the comment.
+This means that after writing code region comments, you can collapse and expand the region by tapping the arrow that appears at the left of the comment.
 This arrow appears within a purple square to be distinguishable from standard code folding.